edinburghlivinglab/ddc/pages/reporting.md

 * How does your team propose to address this problem?
 Describe your proof-of-concept design idea.
 What is involved and how would it work?
 Convince us that your idea has the potential to solve the problem.

-* How does your design idea connect to various circular economy policies, such as [Zero Waste Scotland's] (https://www.zerowastescotland.org.uk/circular-economy/circular-edinburgh)or the [University's] (https://www.ed.ac.uk/about/sustainability/what-we-do/circular-economy)?
+* How does your design idea connect to various Smart Campus strategiues ,  such as the [University's] (https://www.ed.ac.uk/about/sustainability/what-we-do/circular-economy)?

 In the presentation, your team needs to explain what data you collected (and/or retrieved from in existing datasets) and what kind of data it is.
 If asked, be ready to give details on how, where, and when it was collected.
 The answer to each broad question needs to clearly and explicitly state how the team’s actions and decisions were informed by data.